clover17/Dice-Roller-2.0/README.md

 => extra code also present in the app which is commented out

-=> extra code added to under different methods to complete the task
+=> extra code added to understand different methods to complete the task

 Designed by Virus